mdespuits/validates_formatting_of/README.markdown

 * `:on`
 * `:if`
 * `:unless`
-* You also specify the `:message` option to use a custom validation message.
+* You can also specify the `:message` option to use a custom validation message.

 # Available Formatting Validations